lukedaviskzn/codb/README.md

 string "CoDB", followed by 3 u8's corresponding to the major, minor, and patch versions of the DB that created the file.
 Then followed by 2 u64 "page pointers", the first being the DB manifest, and the second being the freelist.
 The freelist is not implemented, but would simply be linked list of all pages that are freed by the pager.

 The DB manifest consists of a registry, and the relation set page pointer.
-These are encoded into strings and concatenated.
-The registry contains some information about types, while the relation set contains a map from a relation name to it's first page.
+These are encoded into binary strings and concatenated.
+The registry contains types and functions, while the relation set contains a map from a relation name to it's first page.

 The registry starts with a root module, which